Margaret Heffernan (Irish businesswoman): Career

 Heffernan took over the lead in running Dunnes Stores in stages from 1992 to 1994, following her brother Ben Dunne Jnr's removal as chairman and joint managing director by the board of the company after his arrest for cocaine possession and soliciting while on a golfing holiday in Florida, USA, as well as disagreements on strategy, with Heffernan favouring moving "upmarket" with good margins and Ben Dunne preferring to cut margins and increase volume.
 Having assumed control of the company's personnel function, she was fined in 1993 for the closure of a shop without the required redundancy notice to staff.
 By April 1993, Ben Dunne's responsibilities for menswear, footwear and own-brand manufacturing had all been removed, and Margaret Heffernan and Frank Dunne were supervising all operations other than food.
 By 1995, she was the primary lead for the Dunnes Stores group of companies.

 Ben Dunne Jnr was again embroiled in scandal in the mid-1990s when it emerged he had given large amounts of money to a number of Irish politicians, mainly from the Fianna Fáil party including the then Taoiseach, Charles Haughey.
 Heffernan had discovered several six-figure payments her brother had made to Haughey, and went to Haughey's home to discuss these.
 She subsequently swore affidavits about the transactions, despite Haughey urging her not to do so, and this contributed to the setting up of the McCracken Tribunal and the Moriarty Tribunal.

 Heffernan has been credited with transforming the Dunnes Stores operation, moving it more upmarket and reinforcing the value of the brand.
 As part of this, she engaged designers such as Paul Costelloe to produce dedicated lines for Dunnes, and media gardener Diarmuid Gavin to provide complementary offerings.

 In 2004, she gave the eldest of her sons, Michael Heffernan, a €30m stake in Dunnes Stores, and by 2008, was believed to have given away 6.4% of Dunnes Stores shares, probably between her four children.
 As of 2008, she was one of just two directors of the Dunnes holding company, holding the role of director of textile business, while her brother Frank was managing director.

-In 2017, it was reported that Heffernan was giving up much of her hands-on role at the company to her daughter Anne Hefffernan, a medical doctor, and her niece Sharon McMahon, who were appointed directors of all Dunnes Stores companies, with the former as overall head of operations, especially groceries, and the latter managing property and investment matters.
+In 2017, it was reported that Heffernan was giving up much of her hands-on role at the company to her daughter Anne Heffernan, a medical doctor, and her niece Sharon McMahon, who were appointed directors of all Dunnes Stores companies, with the former as overall head of operations, especially groceries, and the latter managing property and investment matters.

 The Irish Times has described Heffernan as "Ireland's most formidable businesswoman".